udgirkarambarish/Prospect-to-Lead/README.md

-Okay, based on the final code versions you provided and the project requirements, here is the `README.md` file content.
-You can copy and paste this directly into your `README.md` file.

 # Autonomous B2B Prospecting Engine with LangGraph

 This project implements an end-to-end autonomous agent system using LangGraph to discover, enrich, score, contact B2B prospects, and learn from feedback.
 The entire workflow is dynamically configured and orchestrated via a single `workflow.json` file.